chozelinek/pyfreeling/README.md

 # PyFreeLing

 This is the documentation for a wrapper for FreeLing 4.
 This wrapper was developed to ease the processing of texts for my PhD.
-It is written in Python 3 and tested on Mac OS X Sierra.
+It is written in Python 3 and tested on macOS Sierra.

 This project was started to meet my own needs.
 I don't plan to include extra features upon request.
 I don't provide any kind of support, specially regarding other platforms.
 But feel free to fork, clone and play with the code.